Honors College Annual Student Awards

-Number of awards: 2 awards, one designated for a senior whose major is based on the Kennesaw campus; one for a student whose major is based on the Marietta campus
+Number of awards: Two awards, one designated for a senior whose major is based on the Kennesaw campus; one for a student whose major is based on the Marietta campus

 Award Criteria: Candidates must:

-- Have completed at least 90 hours of coursework; of these, at least 15 hours must be in Honors coursework, with an A or B in each honors course
+- Have completed at least 90 hours of coursework, including at least 15 hours be in Honors coursework, with an A or B in each honors course

 - Be on track to graduate as an Honors Scholar

 In addition to the essential criteria above, preference will be given to candidates who have completed the majority of their Honors requirements, have a fully approved capstone proposal, and have substantive scholarly, creative, or service-related achievements shared with publics beyond the classroom.
 Examples may include, but are not limited to:

 - Presentation(s) at state, regional, or national conference(s)